September 15, 2020 | by Leigh Havelick

 Recommit to your mission

 Finally, staying true to your mission and company values is crucial.
 There are countless distractions everywhere you look.
 As you’re determining how your organization will adapt, remember to not stray from the premise on which you’ve built your organization.
+When looking for outside help, get your marketing services from an agency that will promote your core values and support your organization’s mission.
 People with brand loyalty will continue to support you as best they can.
 We are all grasping for things that feel familiar and normal and good—whether it’s comfort food from our favorite Thai restaurant or writing a monthly check to support a nonprofit that continues to do amazing work during incredibly difficult times.
 Hang in there and don’t compromise your guiding principles as a short-term solution.

 Learning to differentiate your brand in order to break through the noise isn’t going to be easy.
 Stay true to who you are, but know that change is here.
 It will require you to roll up your sleeves, think outside the box, and get uncomfortable.
 But, with being uncomfortable comes unexpected growth and new opportunities.